Liziye725/test_website_o_robotics/README.md

 │   └── aboutpage                     # About page by Ziye Li
 │       └── AboutPage.jsx
-├── features                          # Advanced features (for future development) │   ├── Search                        # Search functionality by Mariia
-│   ├── Footer                        # Footer component by Monika
+├── features                          # Advanced features (for future development) │   ├── Search                        # Search functionality by Ziye Li │   ├── Footer                        # Footer component by Monika
-│   └── CountDataJson                 # JSON data for counting by Ziye Li └── ...
+│   └── CountDataJson                 # JSON data for counting by Monika └── ...

 ```